How can we help you?

-- The duration of the meeting: By default, the time allocated to the meeting is one hour, because the ideal estimated time of a meeting is between 30 minutes and 1 hour.
-People prefer short and efficient meetings.
-Get to the point!
+- Duration of the meeting: by default, the time allocated to the meeting is one hour, because the ideal estimated time of a meeting is between 30 minutes and 1 hour.

 When you click on More Info, you can enter the meeting address, room and other information you need.

-First, before you can assign roles, you must invite your colleagues to join your team.
+Firstly, before you can assign roles, you must invite your teammates to join your team.
 Then, it will be easy to add them, with their email address.

-Whoever creates an agenda is usually the leader.
+Whoever creates an agenda is usually the Leader.
 You can, however, change this role to assign it to another person.
-3 other roles of importance in Beenote: partner (the one who assists the leader of the meeting execution), participants and temporary guests (those who do not have a Beenote account).

 Learn more about Meeting Roles >

-The second item in the email is an electronic invitation that will be used to update the guest’s electronic calendar if needed.
+Second element contained in the email is the electronic invitation that will be used to update the guests’ electronic agenda, if desired.

-Don’t forget: to send an email invitation, you have to check the corresponding box at the end of planning:
+Note: Don’t forget: to send an email invitation, you have to check the corresponding box at the end of planning.

 Learn more about corporate calendar integration with Beenote >

-Electronic invitations: since emails are used to integrate the Beenote meetings into the guest calendars, you must always send an email when a meeting schedule is changed.
-This keeps the calendar synchronized with meetings scheduled in Beenote.
-In addition, guests will receive an email to notify them of the change.
-No more people will come at the wrong time or in the wrong place.
-Thanks to Beenote, they will be notified.
+Since emails are used to integrate the Beenote meetings into the guest calendars, you must always send an email when a meeting schedule is changed.

-Remember that when sending the invitation, you will also have the opportunity to add an additional comment, which will be included in the invitation email.
+So, remember that when sending the invitation, you will have the opportunity to add an additional comment, which will be included in the invitation email.
 This is a possibility to indicate the latest guidelines for preparing for the meeting.